-Introduction
+1 Introduction

-The intent of this paper is to review and refresh the rationale for the MFD Modeling effort and the generation of PWG Semantic Model version 2.
-Specifically, this paper:

-- 1) Reaffirms the value of PWG modeling work and its benefits to PWG members and the industry as a whole. - 2) Outlines the next steps necessary to realize these benefits, building upon the foundation laid by the MFD modeling effort.
+- The intent of this paper is to review and refresh the rationale for the MFD Modeling effort and the generation of PWG Semantic Model version 2.
+Specifically, this paper: - 4 1) Reaffirms the value of PWG modeling work and its benefits to PWG members and the industry5 as a whole. - Outlines the next steps necessary to realize these benefits, building upon the foundation laid by the MFD modeling effort.
 As the Modeling work nears completion, a shared understanding of what comes next and why is important. - 3) Examines the realization of the MFD model to various concrete mappings.
 The industry will benefit from this work only by the application of the model in various network environments. - 4) Proposes a realization of the MFD model in a concrete mapping to Web Services.
-Examine how we can utilize the modeling work in real-world situations.
-The mapping can help in addressing existing problems as well as in allowing additional functionality through the application of existing Web Service Standards. - 5) Considers how the MFD modeling work can be part of an evolutionary path to advance the Internet Printing Protocol to an Imaging Peripherals Protocol.
+A proposal of how we can utilize the modeling work in real-world situations is explored.
+The mapping can help in addressing existing problems as well as in allowing additional functionality through the application of existing Web Service Standards. - 15 5) Considers how the MFD modeling work can be part of an evolutionary path to advance the - Internet Printing Protocol to an Imaging Peripherals Protocol (i.e. A protocol for all the user facing services hosted on an MFD).

-Evolution of Semantic Model
+18 Evolution of Semantic Model

-Semantic Model V1.0 was approved as PWG Candidate Standard 5105.1 in 2004.
-Establishing industry wide consensus on the semantics of printing has had many benefits.
-The semantics are applicable to a number of capabilities including Service Location, representation in Directory Services, Device Monitoring and Management, and Job Submission, monitoring and control.
-Industry wide consensus has allowed the alignment of print related semantics across many environments, promoting consistent behavior regardless of the specific mapping.

-The consensus on a common model has benefited device and service vendors by permitting rapid development of new protocol bindings (e.g., WS-Print) and industry specific applications (e.g., JDF Digital Print).
-The common model has resulted in reduced product development cost, increased reliability, and quicker time to market for print service related product implementations.
-This is possible because the semantic elements need be instrumented and/or implemented only once, with thin gateways providing the syntactic translation required by the multiple protocol implementations (e.g., IPP, WS-Print, JDF Digital Print, SNMP, CIM).
+- 19 Semantic Model V1.0 was approved as PWG Candidate Standard 5105.1 in 2004.
+Establishing industry - 20 wide consensus on the semantics of printing has had many benefits.
+The semantics are applicable to a - 21 number of capabilities including Service Location, representation in Directory Services, Device - 22 Monitoring and Management, and Job Submission, monitoring and control.
+Industry wide consensus has - allowed the alignment of print related semantics across many environments, promoting consistent - 24 behavior regardless of the specific mapping. - 25 The consensus on a common model has benefited device and service vendors by permitting rapid - 26 development of new protocol bindings (e.g., WS-Print) and industry specific applications (e.g., JDF Digital - 27 Print).
+The common model has resulted in reduced product development cost, increased reliability, and - 28 quicker time to market for print service related product implementations.
+This is possible because the - 29 semantic elements need be instrumented and/or implemented only once, with thin Protocol Gateways - 30 providing the syntactic translation required by the multiple protocol implementations (e.g., IPP, WS- - 31 Print, JDF Digital Print, SNMP, CIM). - 32 The trend of hardcopy document processing in both enterprise and SOHO environments has been from - 33 locally attached or network connected printers and scanners to MFDs.
+As the Operating System and - 34 Application vendors evolve their systems to take advantage of the more user-friendly 'imaging services' - 35 approach, it will benefit device vendors to have a comprehensive, integrated model for these services. - 36 Therefore, the immediate goal of the current MFD work has been to extend the Semantic Model to a - 37 complete data and operational model of the user facing services common in today's MFDs.
+This - industry-wide, comprehensive model allows the use of a common set of MFD semantics that can be

-The trend in both enterprise and SOHO environments has been from locally attached or network connected printers and scanners to MFDs.
-As the Operating System and Application vendors evolve their systems to take advantage of the more user-friendly 'imaging services' approach, it will benefit device vendors to have a comprehensive, integrated model for these services.
-Therefore, the immediate goal of the current MFD work has been to extend the Semantic Model to a complete data and operational model of the user facing services common in today's MFDs.
-This industry-wide, comprehensive model allows the use a common set of MFD semantics that can be applied to different environments and applications to allow environment specific solutions including Service advertisement, discovery, monitoring, management, job submission and tracking, and that facilitate workflow solutions.
+- 39 applied to different environments and applications to allow environment specific solutions including - 40 Service advertisement, discovery, monitoring, management, job submission and tracking, that facilitate - 41 workflow solutions.

-Model Extensibility and Vendor Differentiation
+42 Model Extensibility and Vendor Differentiation